Albert Favre Zanuti: Personal life

-Born 'Alberto Zanuti', he became known in the watchmaking circles of French speaking Switzerland as 'Albert' (the French variation of the Italian name 'Alberto').
+Born Alberto Zanuti, he became known in the watchmaking circles of French-speaking Switzerland as 'Albert' (the French variation of the Italian name 'Alberto').

 He was born to an Italian father and Swiss mother near Morsano al Tagliamento, Italy, a small town in the region of Veneto at a five-hour driving distance from Switzerland.

-After relocating to his mother's hometown in Switzerland, Albert Zanuti became a watchmaking apprentice at the age of 14, a passion he would pursue for the rest of his life.
+After relocating to his mother's hometown in Switzerland, Zanuti became a watchmaking apprentice at the age of 14, a passion he would pursue for the rest of his life.

-Albert Zanuti married Swiss nurse Alice Favre, with whom he had 3 children: Gianni Zanuti, Isabella Zanuti (who would adopt her husband's surname Bianchi) and Anna Maria Zanuti (who would take her husband's surname Sorrentino).
+He married Swiss nurse Alice Favre, with whom he had three children: Gianni Zanuti, Isabella Zanuti (who would adopt her husband's surname Bianchi) and Anna Maria Zanuti (who would take her husband's surname Sorrentino).